Numbers Into Beauty – Valencia

 Massive Aquariums

-This is certainly a unique view of life under the sea; however, we were able to see if from a different perspective in our tour – from the top.
-They took us through the inner workings of the aquarium and we walked on catwalks suspended above the shark tanks and watched as they slinked around the tunnels and people below.
-A truly unique perspective and a bit nerve racking as the cat walks were slippery and one false step may leave you in a panic.
-They assured us that if we fell in we’d be fine, but I couldn’t get the Jaws music out of my head as I gingerly placed my feet on the slippery catwalks.
+This is certainly a unique view of life under the sea; however, we were able to see it from a different perspective in our tour – from the top.
+They took us through the inner workings of the aquarium, and we walked on catwalks suspended above the shark tanks.
+We watched as they slinked around the tunnels and the people below.
+It was a truly unique perspective and a bit nerve-racking as the catwalks were slippery, and one false step may leave you in a panic.
+They assured us that if we fell in, we’d be fine, but I couldn’t get the Jaws music out of my head as I gingerly placed my feet on the slippery catwalks.

 oceanographics